Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: Experiments

-\textbf{Evaluation Benchmarks.} Following prior work~\cite{wang2024ms,huang2025resolving,sun2024generative}, we evaluate the performance of both single-concept and multi-concept personalization on the DreamBench benchmark~\cite{ruiz2023dreambooth}, which contains 30 object or animal concepts and 25 prompts.
+\textbf{Evaluation Benchmarks.} Following prior work~\citep{wang2024ms,huang2025resolving,sun2024generative}, we evaluate the performance of both single-concept and multi-concept personalization on the DreamBench benchmark~\citep{ruiz2023dreambooth}, which contains 30 object or animal concepts and 25 template prompts.
 In addition, we extend the DreamBench by incorporating 20 abstract concepts for a more comprehensive evaluation, resulting in a new benchmark named DreamBench-Abs.
-For multi-concept evaluation, we follow TokenVerse~\cite{garibi2025tokenverse} to construct 30 combinations from all 50 concepts.
+For multi-concept evaluation, we follow TokenVerse~\citep{garibi2025tokenverse} to construct 30 combinations from all 50 concepts.
+None of the test images or prompts appear in our training set.
+Among all methods, only TokenVerse, based on per-sample training, requires using the test images for training.

-\textbf{Metrics.} We follow prior methods~\cite{wang2024ms,huang2025resolving,sun2024generative,garibi2025tokenverse} to evaluate both single-concept and multi-concept personalization from two perspectives: the fidelity of the generated concepts (Concept Preservation) and the alignment between the generated images and the textual prompt (Prompt Fidelity).
-As our task involves both object and abstract concepts, we follow TokenVerse~\cite{garibi2025tokenverse} and adopt a multimodal LLM-based~\cite{GPT4o24,peng2024dreambench} scoring approach.
-For each image, the multimodal LLM outputs a Concept Preservation (\textbf{CP}) score and a Prompt Fidelity (\textbf{PF}) score, which evaluate concept preservation and image-text alignment, respectively.
-Since there is often a trade-off between the two metrics, their product (\textbf{CP$\cdot$PF}) is also reported as a comprehensive evaluation score.
-In addition, we further evaluate image-text alignment by measuring the similarity between their CLIP embeddings (\textbf{CLIP-T}).
+\textbf{Metrics.} We follow prior methods~\citep{wang2024ms,huang2025resolving,sun2024generative,garibi2025tokenverse} to evaluate both single-concept and multi-concept personalization from two perspectives: the fidelity of the generated concepts (Concept Preservation) and the alignment between the generated images and the textual prompt (Prompt Fidelity).
+As our task involves both object and abstract concepts, we follow TokenVerse~\citep{garibi2025tokenverse} and adopt a multimodal LLM-based~\citep{GPT4o24,peng2024dreambench} scoring approach.
+For each generated image, the multimodal LLM outputs a Concept Preservation (\textbf{CP}) and a Prompt Fidelity (\textbf{PF}) score, which evaluate concept preservation and image-text alignment, respectively.
+Since there is often a trade-off between the two metrics, their product (\textbf{CP$\cdot$PF}) is also reported as a comprehensive score~\citep{peng2024dreambench}.
+Besides, we evaluate image-text alignment by measuring the similarity between their CLIP embeddings (\textbf{CLIP-T}).